jhellingman/tei2html/README.md

 # tei2html

-A collection of XSLT 3.0 style sheets to transform a document encoded in according to the TEILite DTD to HTML.
+`tei2html` is a collection of XSLT 3.0 style sheets to transform a document encoded in TEI to HTML.
-They have been specifically developed to create a monolithic (single) HTML document for posting on [Project Gutenberg](http://www.gutenberg.org/), but are also capable of generating ePub files from the same source with a similar look and feel.
+They have been specifically developed to generate a monolithic (single) HTML document for posting on [Project Gutenberg](http://www.gutenberg.org/), but they can also generate ePub files from the same source with a similar look and feel.
 In line with the type of material Project Gutenberg deals with, these style sheets are designed to deal with encoded pre-existing works, rather than works created digitally from scratch.